coschain/contentos-go/README.md

 ### Configuration

-After being initialized, configurations will be found in homedir/.cosd/nodename
+After initialization, configurations will be found under homedir/.cosd/nodename

 The nodename is cosd or yourownname.

-You can modify it if you like as you know actually what you are doing.
+You can modify it if you like as long as you know what you are doing.

 ## Running